Holiday inspiration currently loading...

 What to see and do in Donegal

-This corner of Donegal is a delight to explore, with many kilometres of scenic driving and some of the best beaches in Ireland.
-Malin Head, at the tip of the Inishowen peninsula, is the most Northerly point on mainland Ireland (yet it is in the “South” rather than Northern Ireland…).
+This corner of Donegal is a delight to explore, with many kilometres of scenic driving, and within reach of some of the best beaches in Ireland.
+To the north, Malin Head, at the tip of the Inishowen peninsula, is the most Northerly point on mainland Ireland (yet it is in the “South” rather than Northern Ireland…).
 On a clear day, the views stretch across to the Scottish Hebrides and Kintyre peninsula.

 There are many Neolithic sites – standing stones and cairns – if you are interested in pre-history, and a must-visit is the Doagh Famine Village, which tells the story of Ireland from 1845 to the present day in a very different style from any other tourist attraction.

-Next you cross the border into Northern Ireland, perhaps stopping to explore Derry/Londonderry, with its historic walls, and a key player of Ireland’s history for over 350 years, then on to the famous Antrim coast.
-Your hotel is in the market town of Bushmills, famous for whiskey, and within a short drive of the Giant’s Causeway.
+Next you cross the border into Northern Ireland, perhaps stopping to explore Derry/Londonderry.
+You can take a tour of the historic walls and learn more about the city’s role in Ireland’s history for over 350 years.
+Continue on to the famous Antrim coast and the market town of Bushmills, famous for whiskey, and just a stone’s throw from the Giant’s Causeway.

 Your hotel in County Antrim